elmarx/iconoclast/README.md

 - `bacon run` or `systemfd --no-pid -s http::8080 -- bacon run`
 - `bacon test` or `bacon nextest`
+- `just ci` to execute all relevant tests, checks etc. for the different feature-sets

 # Philosophy and design